-However, the above study by Peled-Laskov and her colleagues (2019) did not examine the subjective views of the prisoners who participated in the program to gain important insight into their actual experiences about the program, its strength and weaknesses.
-This is where the current research seeks to fill such void by examining the subjective perceptions and experiences of ex-prisoners on their journey from incarceration through reentry and reintegration while participating in a supervision, treatment and employment intervention offered and operated by IPRA.
-In addition, the current study further sought to identify the factors that contributed to the rehabilitation and reintegration process, as well as those that impeded them, and the level of satisfaction these individuals feel from their employment.
-Such examination is of great importance as many of them are integrating into the least professional sectors of employment as laborer (Ramkers et al., 2016).
-Unlike other studies conducted in the recent past in Sweden (Lander, 2015; Galander, 2020), Japan and Scotland (Barry, 2017), and England (Nugent & Schinkel, 2006; Farall, 2014), the present research focuses on perceptions held by prisoners regarding the course they have pursued rather than on the process of desistance per se.
+However, their study did not consider the subjective views of the prisoners, and thus they missed the opportunity to gain insight into actual experiences of the program and its strengths and weaknesses.
+The present study addresses this gap by examining the subjective perceptions and experiences of ex-prisoners on their journey from incarceration through reentry and reintegration while participating in an IPRA supervision, treatment and employment intervention.
+Additionally, the study identifies factors that contributed to or impeded the rehabilitation and reintegration process, as well as the level of satisfaction obtained from employment.
+The latter consideration is of great importance, as many ex-prisoners reintegrate into the least skilled sectors of employment as laborers (Ramakers et al., 2016).
+Unlike other recent studies (e.g. Farrall et al., 2014; Gålnander, 2020; Nugent & Schinkel, 2006), the present research focuses on prisoners’ perceptions regarding the course they have pursued rather than on the process of desistance per se.

 Methodology